whoisjustinngo/tp/docs/DeveloperGuide.md

 _{Explain here how the data archiving feature will be implemented}_

+### \[Proposed for v1.3\] Display analytics on the Dashboard tab to facilitate goal setting

+A large portion of the income of financial advisors is from the commissions they earn from closing sales.
+This makes having personal goals an integral part of their workflow, as they need to know what they are working towards at the end of the day, and how far they have left to go.
+Apart from being able to set their own ad hoc goals (feature coming soon), the dashboard will display general analytics so that the user can monitor their progress.
+Some fields that will be (tentatively) tracked are:
+* Total Commission Earned This Month
+* Total Number of Fresh Contacts this month
+* Total Number of Closing Contacts
+* Total Number of Closed Contacts This Month
+* Pending Claims
+* Contacts moved from fresh to closing to closed
+Note that there is no goal setting here, just monitoring of various statistics.

+#### Proposed Implementation
+The fields related to status of contacts will track changes in the contacts tab.
+For example for the number of fresh contacts this month, whenever the user adds a new contact with the `client` tag, the relevant section on the dashboard notices this and increments the count by 1.
+When it is detected that a new month has begun (from reading system time), the count would be reset.

+Integrating contacts and dashboard this way would reduce the amount of work the user needs to do.

+That being said, some fields like the total commission earned this month will have to be input manually.

+&nbsp;

 ### \[Proposed for v1.3\] Mark `Todo` as done

 #### Proposed Implementation